 - a.
 Bidding.
-Contracts relating to Gaming Activities over \$25,000 or for more than five (5) years (except contracts for professional legal or accounting services) shall be subject to a formal, sealed bidding process prior to submission to the Tribal Council for approval.
-All reasonable attempts shall be made to obtain and consider at least three (3) responsible bids; provided, the Gaming Commission may waive the requirement for three bids upon good cause shown. - b.
+Contracts relating to gaming or any gaming facility over \$25,000 or for more than five (5) years (except contracts for professional legal or accounting services) shall be subject to a formal, sealed bidding process prior to submission to the Tribal Council for approval.
+All bids received shall be opened at the same time and the contractors who submitted bids shall be advised of the day, time, and place of the opening and be allowed to be present during the opening of the bids.
+All reasonable attempts shall be made to obtain and consider at least three (3) responsible bids; provided, the Gaming Commission may waive the requirement for three bids upon good cause shown.
+The Tribal Council shall award the contract to the lowest responsible bidder. - b.
 Audit Requirements.
 All contracts for supplies, services, or concessions for a contract amount in excess of \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming on the Reservation shall be subject to independent audits, and such contracts shall so specify.